Riviera delle Palme (Marche): Tourist Consortium

 Established in the year 2000, the "Riviera delle Palme" tourist consortium was created to inform, promote and develop the touristic potential of the area internationally.
 Initially, the consortium only covered the area of San Benedetto del Tronto.
 Later the nearby seaside resorts of Grottammare and Cupra Marittima were included to the consortium in order to enrich the bathing offer.
 The consortium promotes important cultural events, highlights the natural beauties of the Adriatic Sea, and showcases riches of the hinterland sambenedettese.
 The Consortium was expanded to include the municipalities of Offida, Monteprandone, Acquaviva Picena, Ripatransone, and, more recently, also the Lazio municipality of Accumoli (in Province of Rieti).
-Although not officially part of the tourist consortium, Martinsicuro is often considered part of the Riviera delle Palme.